-After a visit to the church take time to enjoy the panorama which opens up over the whole region of Bellinzona before heading back to Curzutt through chestnut trees and dry stone walls.
+After a visit to the church take time to enjoy the panorama, which opens up over the whole region of Bellinzona before heading back to Curzutt through chestnut trees and dry stone walls.
 Curzutt means Lower Court and is the only settlement which has survived; today it is at the heart of an interesting project aimed at rescuing the surrounding environment, the landscape and history of the area by the «Curzutt - San Bernardo Foundation».
 Several families lived here up until the 18thC and despite the scarcity of water they managed to make a living cultivating the land.
-As well as reclaiming the woods and the pastures, several rustic cottages have been earmarked for restoration and new life as a youth hostel.
+As well as reclaiming the woods and the pastures, several rustic cottages have been earmarked for restoration bringing life to a youth hostel with conference rooms as a youth hostel.
 A vineyard has also been replanted using biocultivation methods.

 The church of San Bernardo stands in a clearing in the woods above Monte Carasso at about 600m above sea level.
 Set in splendid isolation today, at one time it used to be an important part of village life, despite the fact that the village «centres» were spread over a wide area (one part of the village community is half way up the mountainside).
 Up until 18thC these separate village 'centres', including Curzutt, were inhabited all year round by groups of families.
-This would explain the presence of a full size church, (not merely a chapel or little oratory) so far from the level plain.
+This explains the presence of a full size church, (not merely a chapel or little oratory) so far from the level plain.

 On the opposite façade is a portrait of Christ in the sepulchre between two angels and several saints.
 To the left of the entrance are several elegant works - Mamete, and Margherita crushing the dragon, and Guido holding a date palm; to the right St. Sebastiano (with sword and arrows), Nazario and Celso.
 The cornices are typical of the work of the Seregnese workshop (15thC); they are probably votive paintings.
 A large Last Supper takes up most of the north wall.
 Together with the two saints to the left (Teodolo and Bernardino) it has been attributed to Cristoforo da Seregno (1450).
 One can observe the artist's attention to local detail (freshwater crabs, cherries).
 The cornice unites The Adoration of the Magi, several saints (Anna, Michele, Maurizio, Maddalena and Caterina) and the Crucifixion.
 Below is an interesting series dedicated to the Months of the Year, dated 1427.
 A few years later a saintly bishop was added to the right; this may be Eusebio.
 In 1607 the choir was frescoed with a Large Crucifixion, scenes from the life of San Bernardo, the Annunciation (over the arch), the Evangelists and doctors of the church (in the ribbing of the vault).
 Continuing along the south wall one can see several saints, and a portrayal of the tragic martyrdom of Santa Apollonia (painted around 1480 and attributed to Nicolao da Seregno) as well as a 14thC Madonna with Infant.

 - Curzutt nucleus of rural buildings with antique stone houses, inhabited up until 18thC

-Dry stone walling
+- Dry stone walling

 In the vicinity:

-subject of a rural reclaim project, it won the «Wakker 1993» (sponsored by the Swiss league for National Heritage protection) and «The Prince of Wales» award in 1993 from Harvard University, Boston, USA.
+Centre of Monte Carasso: subject of a rural reclaim project, it won the «Wakker 1993» (sponsored by the Swiss league for National Heritage protection) and «The Prince of Wales» award in 1993 from Harvard University, Boston, USA.

-rebuilt in 15thC on the site of ea pre-existant Romanesque oratory, and enlarged over the following centuries.
+Church of SS.
+Bernardino and Girolamo: Rebuilt in 15thC on the site of a pre-existant Romanesque oratory and enlarged over the following centuries.
 16thC frescoes on the façade, S. Christopher, the Annunciation and Veronica under the portico.

-situated above the village on a rocky spur.
+Church of the Holy Trinity: Situated above the village on a rocky spur.